alakh8653/pragya/online_learning_platform/README.md

 It demonstrates a basic FastAPI backend, a minimal React frontend, and infrastructure configuration using Docker, Kubernetes, and Terraform.
-The backend stores data in memory for demonstration and exposes endpoints for users, authentication, courses, assignments, and analytics.
+The backend stores data in memory for demonstration and exposes endpoints for users, authentication, courses, assignments, assessments, analytics and more.
+Update and delete operations are implemented for most resources, demonstrating common CRUD patterns.

 The backend application is assembled via `backend.main.create_app` which returns a fully configured FastAPI instance ready to run with Uvicorn or in tests.